revel/revel/CONTRIBUTING.md

 In order to have your pull requests accepted, we recommend you make your changes to Revel on a new git branch.
 For example,
 ```
-$ git checkout -b feature/useful-new-thing develop    # Create a new branch based on develop and switch to it
+$ git checkout -b feature/useful-new-thing remotes/origin/develop    # Create a new branch based on develop and switch to it
 $ ...                                                 # Make your changes and commit them
 $ git push fork develop                               # After new commits, push to your fork
 ```